-- 9.7.2 Reflecting "the variety in townscape form that can be seen in Edenfield" is an admission that the design solution fails to respect the site's particular surroundings and actually lacks congruence with the buildings on Market Street and Mushroom House, a heritage asset.
-As noted in the comments at paragraph 9.5.4 above about Section 4.2 of the DAS, the use of the applicant's library of house types and preponderance of brick makes the development resemble many others by the applicant and fails to integrate with the adjacent mainly stone-built form. - 9.7.3 The additional pedestrian and cycle routes are indicated by the figure 2 on the Layout Principles Plan (pages 60 and 61 of the DAS).
-There seem to be just two of them.
-One is a new route running from a road junction outside Plot 161 to a point by the south-east boundary of the site where it branches in opposite directions to link with estate roads.
+9.7.4 The additional pedestrian and cycle routes are indicated by the figure 2 on the Layout Principles Plan (pages 60 and 61 of the DAS).
+Originally there seemed to be just two of them, but another section was added in the June 2023 revisions.
+Of the original two, one is a new route running from a road junction outside Plot 161 to a point by the south-east boundary of the site where it branches in opposite directions to link with estate roads.
 The other is a section of Footpath 126, shown on the map at Appendix 2 hereto, running parallel to and on the east side of the A56.
 At the northern end of this section Footpath 126 briefly passes outside the red edge, which presumably in the absence of a key marks the extent of the applicant's ownership, and bears generally eastwards to B6527 Market Street.
 It may be that the applicant intends to dedicate the whole of Footpath 126 within its land to cyclists as well as pedestrians, but that would raise the following issues: